onniporh/Exercise-5/README.md

 ## Problem 1 - Basic statistics of the data (5 points)

-In this problem your task is to explore the data [6153237444115dat.csv] by reading the data into Pandas and conduct following tasks / answer to following questions:
+In this problem your task is to download and explore the data from [6153237444115dat.csv](6153237444115dat.csv) by reading the data into Pandas and conduct following tasks / answer to following questions:

 - Read the data into a variable called `data`.
-  - When reading the data, it is important that you tell to Pandas that no-data values are specified with varying number of \* characters.
+  - **Important**: When reading the data, it is important that you tell to Pandas that no-data values are specified with varying number of \* characters.
   - You can do this by specifying a following parameter in the `read_csv()` -function: `na_values=['*', '**', '***', '****', '*****', '******']`
 - How many rows is there in the data?
 - What are the column names?